 Function Description Program Opens the Program utility menu.
 Allows programs to be copied, backed up, restored, or cleared.
 Memory Opens the Memory utility menu.
 Allows the robot memory to be backed up, restored, or cleared.
 Teach Pendant Program can be store in the Teach Pendant or taken out.
 Re-rotate Data Allows the position of a program to be corrected using two reference points.
 Corrects for X offset, Y offset and angle of rotation.
 Lock Program Locks or unlocks a program to enable or disable program editing Password Setup Allows the password to be set or reset for the current program.
 Protects the program from unauthorized editing.
-Cycle Counter Enables or disables the program cycle counter show in the display when in run mode Кеу Веер Enabling Key Beep will produce a beep every time a key in the Teach Pendant is touched.
+Cycle Counter Enables or disables the program cycle counter show in the display when in run mode Key Beep Enabling Key Beep will produce a beep every time a key in the Teach Pendant is touched.
 Test Function The Test Function is a diagnostic command used for troubleshooting your robot easily through the robot Teach Pendant.
 USB Allows to: load program from USB, save program to USB, update operating system from USB and backup operating system to USB Remote Command It allows the user to call the program number from external device using the RS232 port.
 Program Capacity It allows the user to set to point number in the program.
-The default value is set to 500 on the robot.
+To value is set to 500 on the robot.
+Online Signal This function is to be used with Warning Flasher (optional).